theogroup/ogroup.net/src/_posts/2017-06-12-patience-is-a-virtue-during-luxury-brand-creation.md

 featured: true
 image: /uploads/blog-48-f.jpg
 intro_markdown: >-
-  Each morning I drink a cup of coffee, look at my calendar and email, check the weather and then decide what to wear.
-You probably have some kind of similar routine for getting ready, whether it's choosing your outfit or picking the right accessories.​
+  Each morning you either drink a cup of coffee or a smoothie, look at your day ahead and emails, check the weather and then decide what to wear.
+We probably all have some kind of similar routine for getting ready, whether it's choosing your outfit or picking the right accessories.​
 sections:
   - text_markdown: >-
       That's because how you present yourself and what you wear depends on what